W G Hart Legal Workshop 2020: Call for Workshop Proposals and the Nomination of Academic Directors

 • plans for subsequent publication.

-Workshop organisers will receive a grant of £5,000 plus in-kind support.
 The WG Hart Bequest provides a budget of £5,000 to use towards the running costs of the Workshop.
 In addition to this, the Institute covers the cost of venue hire, publicity and administrative support.
 Registration fees for the organisers and keynote speakers are usually waived and other speakers and panel chairpersons pay a concessionary registration fee.
 The Workshop structure follows the pattern of a two-day workshop with plenary and parallel sessions, so as to permit participation by a wide range of scholars.

 The Institute would welcome proposals and the nomination of Directors from across the UK and would encourage Early Career Scholars, with a proven track record of conference organisation, to submit proposals and direct future Workshops.
 It is recommended that there be no fewer than two directors for the Workshop.